FanFan0919/Burger-Builder/README.md

 This project uses node and npm.
 Go check them out if you don't have them locally installed.

-> npm install
+> $npm install

 # Usage

-This project is only a React practice app.
+This project is only a app for practicing React.

 You can manage the ingredients to build a burger and view the picture of your burger.

 It will show the price of your burger when you check out.

+Here is some screenshots of this App.